 You can also make the vegetarian chili in the slow cooker.
 If you do, I would recommend still sauteing the onions and peppers.
 But you don't have to, I just like the flavor better.
 Also, don't try to cook dry beans in your slow cooker along with tomatoes or any tomato based product, they will not soften.
 Yes, I speak from experience!

 - 1 cup vegetable broth

-- Saute lightly over medium high heat in 1-2 tsp olive oil.
+- Saute onions and peppers over medium high heat in 1-2 teaspoon olive oil.